CatMoe/Blessing/README.md

 ## About

+> ⚠️ This project will be refactored.
+> Most likely, there won't be any follow-up updates.
+> But still accept any pull requests that try to improve this project.

 MoeFilter is an antibot and utility plugin developed specifically for BungeeCord.
 Can run on almost any fork you like.
 (Such as [Waterfall](https://github.com/PaperMC/Waterfall/), etc.)